Watch the webinar now:

 • Importance of pricing in purchasing

 Pricing is of central importance for purchasing, as it has a direct influence on procurement costs and therefore on the company's profit margins.
-A sound understanding of pricing enables buyers to optimize costs, conduct effective price negotiations and make strategic procurement decisions.
+A sound understanding of pricing enables buyers to optimize costs, conduct effective negotiations and make strategic procurement decisions.
 This leads to competitive advantages and strengthens the company's position in the market.

 • Cost savings: More favorable procurement conditions can be achieved by analyzing price structures.